xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University of Exeter Open Day

 [09/2024] I have been listed among the **World's Top 2% Scientists** ([Stanford University's list](https://topresearcherslist.com/), 2024)!
-This is the second time I have been recognized as one of the "World's Top 2% Scientists".

 [09/2024] Welcome Zixian to join my group as a PhD student!
-Before joined my group, Zixian obtained his MSc degree (distinction) from Imperial College London.
+Before joined my group, Zixian obtained his MSc degree (with distinction) from Imperial College London.

 [09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.